220314-jwa/p1-Malick44/README.md

 5. Front written using HTML, CSS, and JavaScript
 6. Login feature  have automation test written using Selenium.

-## Usage
+## How to Set UP and Usage
-1. Maven
+1. Clone Project
-2. Java 11
-3. Preferrably an IDE like STS/Eclipse, IntelliJ
+1. Open the cloned project as Maven project preferrably in an IDE like Eclipse, IntelliJ
+2. Use Java 11
-4. Data base name P1-TRMS
+4. Set Data base using database property file

+## Completed Features
+Ends points
+Unit Testing(Junit)
+PostgreSQL database connection
+User Services and Implementation
+Data access using JDBC DAOs

 ## Contributors
 1. Malick Ouedraogo
-2. Sierra Nicholes